Help the Rescued Elephants at the Cambodia Elephant Sanctuary

 The sanctuary provides vital jobs to the local indigenous population that cares for their elephants.
 Mondulkiri is being rapidly deforested and the project protects an area of "elephant forest" for the local population and the creatures that inhabit the area.

 Only a few years ago there was enough forest in Mondulkiri for a mahout to just let his elephant wander around, with little more than a leg binding or a drag chain, but this is not the case anymore.
 A mahout now has to tend to his elephant regularly to stop damage to a neighbor's crops or injury from a criminal or poacher.
 Without regular employment and income there is little incentive for proper and correct care in modern Cambodia.

 This inspirational project also works to provide the families of mahouts and the local community with a stable future through assisting them with education and medical care.
 You can read all about the projects social care program in our blog about how the projects cares for the community.

 How the project is helping

-The Elephant Sanctuary is a place where mahouts can go to work, earn an income and look after their elephants in a way that keeps the elephants best interests at heart.
+Increasingly we are seeing human/elephant conflict within the small local population.
+The Elephant Sanctuary is a place where mahouts can go to work, earn an income and look after their elephants correctly.

-There is always a range of tasks to be carried out by volunteers and you will work with our local staff on some or all of the following:
+Volunteers always have a range of tasks to do, and you will work with the local staff on some or all of the following: